kuansw/CleaningData/CodeBook.md

 	https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-## Record Data Structure of the Output file ’tidy.txt’
+## Output Data File ’tidy.txt’ Description
-‘tidy.txt’, the output file of run_analysis.R, is a space-separated file, which contains the average values of the 66 mean and standard variables grouped by activity and subject, which were extracted from the original UCI HAR Dataset.
+‘tidy.txt’, the output file of run_analysis.R, is a space-separated file.
+Each record contains the average values of the 66 mean and standard deviation features for each activity and subject pair, which were summarised from the data sample records in the UCI HAR Dataset corresponding to the same activity and subject pair.

-Each record contains 68 columns as follows :
+Therefore, each row in ‘tidy.txt’ contains the following 68 columns:

 * activity 	- the activity performed for this window sample.
 The possible values are  ‘WALKING’, ‘WALKING_UPSTAIRS’,’WALKING_DOWNSTAIRS’,’SITTING’,’STANDING’,’LAYING’
 * subject 	- the subject who performed the activity.
 Its range is from 1 to 30.
 * tBodyAcc_mean_X
 * tBodyAcc_mean_Y
 * tBodyAcc_mean_Z
 * tBodyAcc_std_X